icattlecoder/jkl/README.md

 ```
 Usage: jkl [OPTION]...
 [SOURCE]

       --auto            re-generates the site when files are modified
       --base-url        serve website from a given base URL
       --source          changes the dir where Jekyll will look to transform files
       --destination     changes the dir where Jekyll will write files to
       --server          starts a server that will host your _site directory
       --server-port     changes the port that the Jekyll server will run on
       --qiniu           copies the _site directory to Qiniu Cloud Storage
       --s3              copies the _site directory to s3
   -v, --verbose         runs Jekyll with verbose output
   -h, --help            display this help and exit

 Examples:
   jkl                   generates site from current working dir
   jkl --server          generates site and serves at localhost:4000
   jkl /path/to/site     generates site from source dir /path/to/site
-  jkl --qiniu          copies the _site directory to Qiniu Cloud Storage
+  jkl --qiniu --verbose copies the _site directory to Qiniu Cloud Storage
 ```

 ### Auto Generation